Skip to main content

 Traditional classroom model

-Upon successful completion of the course, students will be able to: discuss, illustrate and summarize classic and modern Jewish principles of the legal system, economics and business; categorize and analyze the underlying Jewish legal, ethical and theological principles relevant to modern commercial activity; apply these principles to a broad range of business transactions.
+Upon successful completion of the course, students will be able to: discuss, illustrate and summarize classic and modern Jewish principles of the legal system, economics and business; categorize and analyze the underlying Jewish legal, ethical and theological principles relevant to modern commercial activity; and apply these principles to a broad range of business transactions.

-Major topics taught in this course include: Judaic business ethics, mediation and arbitration, courts, Hin tzedek, lifne ivver, ona’at devarim, genevat da’at, lifnim mi-shurat ha-din, dina de-bar mitzra, ercha’ot, dina d’malchuta dina, advertising, keeping one’s word, advertising, minhag cahssidus, misaya yidei ovrei aveirah, takanas Ezra, neshekh and tarbit, tzedakka, ribit ketzutzah and avak ribit, market prices, cash or credit, shemittah, yovel and pruzb,ul, hetter iska, employee integrity, employer integrity, working conditions, copyrights, goniff or gazlan.
+Major topics include: Judaic business ethics, mediation and arbitration, courts, Hin tzedek, lifne ivver, ona’at devarim, genevat da’at, lifnim mi-shurat ha-din, dina de-bar mitzra, ercha’ot, dina d’malchuta dina, advertising, keeping one’s word, advertising, minhag cahssidus, misaya yidei ovrei aveirah, takanas Ezra, neshekh and tarbit, tzedakka, ribit ketzutzah and avak ribit, market prices, cash or credit, shemittah, yovel and pruzb,ul, hetter iska, employee integrity, employer integrity, working conditions, copyrights, goniff or gazlan.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Business Law, or Ethics (10/10) (8/15 revalidation) (3/21 revalidation).